On tour with Richard Barrow

 Well informed

-The information throughout is given in Thai, the majority of those attending are Thai, and is translated into English for us.
-Richard politely corrects the English translator telling us the shrimp and sea salt paste is fermented for up to one month, not one week as we are told!
+The information throughout is given in Thai, the majority of those attending are Thai, and it is translated into English for us.
+Richard politely corrects the English translator, telling us the shrimp and sea salt paste is fermented for up to one month, not one week, as we are told!

 He knows his readership is an intelligent, knowledgeable crowd; he will get a lot of stick for any errors.
 As a keen observer, Richard is not afraid to challenge or say it as it is.
 Richard is respected as he has not commercialised what he does and remains unaffiliated.